RADIOLOGIC

 type of radionuclides received, used, and discarded.

-HELP WITH DIAGNOSTIC MEDICAL IMAGING SCHOOLS
+HELP WITH RADIOLOGY TECHNICIAN SCHOOLS

 Diagnostic Medical Imaging schools have one